frederic-perez/AmE-dictionary/data/dictionary.md

 __possum > play possum__ _v informal_ :seven: To pretend to be ignorant, asleep, or deal in order to deceive somebody. _To play possum._ _He’d been playing possum._
 __possum__ _n_ :two::hammer: :es: zarigüeya
 __post hoc__
+__postbellum__ _adj_ Of, relating to, or characteristic of the period following a war and especially following the American Civil War. _Postbellum years._
 __postcode lottery__ _n_ :two::hammer:
 __poster boy__ _n_ :two::hammer:
 __poster child__ _n_ :four::hammer: _Carl Levin called Kaveladze the “poster child” of using hidden ownership of American shell corporations to launder money._ _The building had been called a poster child for gentrification._